What to Do After a Car Accident That Was Not Your Fault

 Car accidents can cause your body to twist, jolt, or stretch in unnatural ways, as well as hit objects inside the vehicle.
 Traumatic injuries can take many forms, including some of the common ones below.

-Soft tissue injuries are defined as injuries that cause damage to connective tissue in muscles, ligaments, and tendons.
+• Soft Tissue Injuries: Soft tissue injuries are defined as injuries that cause damage to connective tissue in muscles, ligaments, and tendons.
 This is a very common type of car accident injury.
 For example, whiplash is categorized as a soft tissue injury.
 Whiplash occurs because of the back and forth motion caused in the neck when a car is hit.
 It can cause serious pain for the accident victim.

-Chest injuries are often mild injuries that include bruising or contusions.
+• Chest Injuries: Chest injuries are often mild injuries that include bruising or contusions.
 However, more severe injuries can cause internal bleeding or severe damage to internal organs.
 Seat belts commonly cause bruising in car accidents, as well as air bags.
 Chest injuries may also include broken ribs, as the small amount of space between the driver and the seatbelt can cause a strong impact when a car is struck.

-What Are The Insurance Requirements in Illinois?
+What Are The Bodily Injury Liability Insurance Requirements in Illinois?

 In Illinois, registered vehicles must be insured with the following minimum limits: